nelio/node-pzproxy/README.md

 - `defaultTTL`: The default time-to-live (in seconds) for every request (it can be personalized by changing the req.cacheTTL property)

+- `defaultTimeout`: The default backend request timeout (in seconds).
+The default value is: 60

 - `onRequest()`: Function for handling every request.
 The function arguments are `(request,response,callback)`

 - `shouldCache()`: Function that is called to decide whether to cache or not.
 The function arguments are `(request,response,proxyRequest,proxyResponse)`.
 It should return a boolean value